fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/BlinkTest/README.md

 https://arduinojson.org/v6/how-to/do-serial-communication-between-two-boards/

+I now have this working sending a PJON message.

 ## Other Boards

 UNO boards only have one Serial port so I can use some other things which have more ports.